+Effects of Previous Approvals

-G. Effect of Previous Approvals: When the Planning Board approved Preliminary Plan of Subdivision 4-08052, it did so subject to 36 conditions including the requirement for a DSP prior to final plat.
-A DSP was submitted three months subsequent to the subject application and has not been finally accepted.
-The special exception site plan is essentially the "detailed site plan" for that portion of the 74-acre site, since a special exception site plan takes precedence over any other plan approval (Zoning Ordinance Section 27-319[a]).
-This is not to say, however, that a DSP is not required, just that it will have to be identical to any approved site plan for that portion of the site covered by the special exception.
-Many of the conditions of approval in the preliminary plan required specific tests and findings be made at the time of the DSP.
-Logically, many of the conditions related to DSP approval should also be applied with the special exception site plan to avoid the need for revisions.
-It is therefore recommended that the special exception site plan address these elements at this time, with the caveat that a final plat cannot be recorded until an overall DSP is approved.
+When the Planning Board approved Preliminary Plan of Subdivision 4-08052, it did so subject to 36 conditions including the requirement for a Detailed Site Plan (DSP) prior to final plat.
+A DSP was submitted three months after the subject Application and has not yet been finally accepted.
+The Special Exception Site Plan is essentially the "Detailed Site Plan" for that portion of the 74 acre site, since a Special Exception Site Plan takes precedence over any other Plan approval (§27-319(a)).
+This is not to say, however, that a DSP is not required, just that it will have to be identical to any approved Site Plan for the portion of the site covered by a Special Exception.
+Many of the conditions of approval in the Preliminary Plan required specific tests and findings be made at the time of the DSP.
+Logically, many of the conditions related to the DSP approval should also be applied to the Special Exception Site Plan to avoid the need for revisions.
+It is therefore recommended by the Technical Staff that the Special Exception Site Plan address these elements at this time, with the caveat that a final plat cannot be recorded until an overall DSP is approved.

-In light of this, staff has made an effort to assess the relevant conditions from Preliminary Plan 4-08052 and Type I Tree Conservation Plan TCPI/022/07 that have some impact on the special exception.
+In light of this, the Technical Staff has made an effort to assess the relevant Conditions from Preliminary Plan 4-08052 and Type I Tree Conservation Plan TCPI/022/07 that have an impact on the Special Exception.
 They are divided into areas of interest according to the referring agencies.
-The numbers correspond to the condition numbers contained in the resolution for 4-08052.
+The numbers correspond to the condition numbers contained in the Resolution for 4-08052.
+(Exhibit 6(b))